Sign up to our Newsletter

 How Hard Is It to Get into Columbia Law School?

 Getting into Columbia Law School is relatively difficult: approximately 1 out of every 10 applicants is accepted.
-Columbia Law also made the U.S. News World and Report’s list of top 10 hardest law schools to get into
+Columbia Law also made the U.S. News World and Report’s list of the top 10 hardest law schools to get into

 Due to the school’s reputation, resources, and ranking, getting accepted at Columbia is no easy task.
 However, you can always boost your chances of admission with a well-polished application.